rdkls/jb-owm/README.md

-Using redis' list data structure with key = api key and value = list of request epochs
+Using redis' list data structure with key = api key and value = list of request epochs, ordered by time, with the newest request times at head (redis "left") of list

 Each request:
 1. Push request epoch on to head of list
 2. If length of list < 5 then ALLOW
-3. Trim list to 5
-4. If tail (oldest) request is within last hour, this means that there have been (at least) 5 requests in the last hour, DENY
+4. If tail (oldest) request is older than an hour = ALLOW (obtain using destructive pop)
-5. Otherwise there haven't been 5 requests this hour, ALLOW
+5. Otherwise (default) there have been >= 5 requests logged, and the oldest was within the hour = DENY

 e.g.